jsueprez/jsueprez/README.md

 <p>

-- 🔭 I’m currently working on some docu projects related to OOP.
-- 🌱 I’m currently learning Algorithms.
+- 🌱 I’m currently building Nova.

 <!--
 **jsueprez/jsueprez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.